Grant Opportunity Overview

 Applying for a grant starts with the Eligibility Questionnaire, which is open March 1 - March 31.
 We recommend reading our eligibility criteria before proceeding.

-To learn more about our Grant Review Process, click here to watch the recording of this year's nonprofit information session.
+To learn more about our 2026 Grant Review Process, click here to watch the recording of our Non-Profit Information Session or review the related slide deck.

 Grants Timeline